JZhongUTK/Pavement-crack-dataset/README.md

 # Citation:
 If you use our dataset in your research, the citation can be placed as:

 1. "Jingtao Zhong, Yuetan Ma, Miaomiao Zhang, Rui Xiao, Guantao Cheng, Baoshan Huang.
 A Pavement Crack Translator for Data Augmentation and Pixel-Level Detection Based on Weakly Supervised Learning.
-IEEE Transactions on Intelligent Transportation Systems (Under Review)."
+IEEE Transactions on Intelligent Transportation Systems, https://ieeexplore.ieee.org/document/10557475."

 2. Jingtao Zhong, Junqing Zhu, Ju Huyan, Tao Ma, Weiguang Zhang, Multi-scale feature fusion network for pixel-level pavement distress detection, Automation in Construction, Vol.141, 2022, https://doi.org/10.1016/j.autcon.2022.104436.